 Is it a Framework of its own?

 .Net Standard is not a framework or platform of its own.
-It does not have implementations or runtime, it just defines a specification what different .Net platforms has to implement to remain .Net Standard complaint.
+It does not have implementations or a runtime, it just defines a specification what different .Net platforms has to implement to remain .Net Standard complaint.
 For Instance, .Net Core is a framework with runtime that implements .NetStandard.

 Why We Need .Net Standard?